clabordec/amazon-s3/README.md

 <h1>Creating a Bucket within Amazon S3</h1>

-This project outlines the creation of an Amazon S3 bucket that contains two .<br />
+This project outlines the creation of an Amazon S3 bucket.<br />

 <h2>Environments and Technologies Used</h2>